usethesource/rascal-website/courses/Recipes/Languages/Exp/Abstract/Abstract.md

 test bool tstEval4() = eval(add(con(3), mul(con(4), con(5)))) == 23;
 ```

 Here we see Rascal's _pattern-directed invocation_ in action (see [Function Declaration]((Rascal:Declarations-Function))).
 The essence is this: in other languages the formal parameters in a function declaration
 are just that: formal parameters, i.e., single names that can be used inside the function and
 that are bound when the function is called.
 In Rascal, however, the formal parameters are actually a _pattern_ and functions
 can have arbitrarily complex patterns as (single) formal parameter.
-These patterns may bind variables and thus introduce variables that can be used in tthe function body.
+These patterns may bind variables and thus introduce variables that can be used in the function body.

 The big advantage of pattern-directed invocation is modularity and extensibility: